-Weekdays from 6:00 am-10:00 am
+Weekdays, 6:00 am-10:00 am

-Each day, it’s Carl’s joie de vivre that lights up The Morning Program on WFMT.
-He’ll report the headlines, what the weather’s doing, and who won the big game (including the winning team’s fight song), and — of course — he’ll play Bach.
-In short, The Morning Program with Carl Grapentine is as essential to Chicago as that first cup of coffee.
+Each day, Carl Grapentine’s joie de vivre lights up the Morning Program on WFMT.
+He reports the headlines, what the weather’s doing, and who won the big game (including the winning team’s fight song).
+And of course, he’ll play Bach and more to get your day going.

 Raise your glasses with us at Ravinia on Saturday, July 14 as we celebrate Carl Grapentine, who retires as the long-time host of WFMT’s Morning Program.
 You’re invited to help WFMT send him off in style with a special with a pre-concert champagne reception before attending a performance with the Chicago Symphony Orchestra.
 Find more information at wfmt.com/events.